 As part of our stakeholder consultation, we asked participants in the world regional meetings to give their perspectives on a few examples of issues that ResIST results might illuminate.
-Along with the cases being explored in Work Packages Two, Three, and Four, these form a site for illustrating the three phases of change and for evaluating the applicability of the general policy approaches presented in Section II.
+Their examples form a site for illustrating the three phases of change and for evaluating the applicability of the general policy approaches presented in Section II.